Clarence 13X: Founding the Five Percenters

 Clarence 13X's followers saw him as a divine messenger and referred to him as "Father Allah".
 This elevated him to a higher position than Elijah Muhammad, who had deemed himself the "Messenger of Allah".
-Eventually, Clarence 13X stopped identifying himself as a Muslim and spoke out against the reverence of Fard Muhammad, casting him as a "mystery God".
+Eventually, Clarence 13X stopped identifying himself as a Muslim, and spoke out against the reverence of Fard Muhammad, casting him as a "mystery God".
 He rejected the idea that God is invisible, which he felt weakened people.
 He encouraged his followers to learn about and respect other spiritual traditions.

-Although female converts were initially referred to as "nurses", Clarence 13X renamed them "earths" in 1967.
+Female converts were initially referred to as "nurses".
+Clarence 13X renamed them "earths" in 1967.
 He taught that women were not gods, as he believed that they were created by man and did not possess creative power.
 In his view, women could nurture, but only men could make children.
 Women were said to resemble the Earth in their ability to sustain life.
 Clarence 13X had a patriarchal philosophy, and the Five Percenters were initially overwhelmingly male.
 He spoke in favor of fathers' arranging their daughters' marriages and told women to embody submission by serving their husbands as God.
-Polygamy or serial monogamy were allowed, and legal marriage was discouraged.
+Polygamy or serial monogamy was allowed, and legal marriage was discouraged.
 Clarence 13X encouraged his followers to have many children and discouraged the use of birth control.